devgateway/iatiimport/README.md

 	...
 }

-- Integration - Import Tool Destination System REST Endpoint Requirements - https://docs.google.com/document/d/1GXlTwcNZ7r6ZUTkic16gZbKO8Lh6EeYGQojonysP2lM/edit#heading=h.oviamd4u33vy
+# Building the Tool
-- Building the Tool
+ On the terminal, change directory to import-core.
+Run 'mvn clean install'.
+A jar file will be created in import-core/import-ui/target.

-- Installation - script for running jar on linux
+# Installation

-- freehold
+  We have provided a script for running the jar file in linux.
+Please check import-core/import-ui/scripts/import-tool.sh.
+Modify the file to suit your environment